 - a) LEA's operators are professionals who have technical and substantive expertise and who work with ethical standards.
 During the performance of their activities, LEA's operators shall comply with ethical standards and with national and European laws.
 In particular, in the majority of the cases, LEA's operators shall comply with the law of the Country in which they are operating, and, in general, with all applicable European laws.
 This applies to a range of legal frameworks, including but not limited to privacy, human rights and criminal law.
-LEAs' operators shall not put themselves, in a situation in which they may contravene such laws. - b) Notwithstanding the provision of the precedent paragraph, there are occasionally situations in which, to explore a particular issue, LEA's operators may be involved in activities that could break the law1.
-In these cases, when utilizing the tool in a way that could pose the LEA's operators in an illegal situation, it is important to balance the need for the information with the possible personal danger and to evaluate if the data collected are necessary.
+LEAs' operators shall not put themselves in a situation in which they may contravene such laws. - b) Notwithstanding the provision of the precedent paragraph, there are occasionally situations in which to explore a particular issue, LEA's operators may be involved in activities that could break the law.
+In these cases, when utilizing the tool in a way that could pose the LEA's operators in an illegal situation, it is important to balance the need for the information with the possible personal danger and to evaluate if data collected are necessary.
 In some cases, this could be clear and can help the authorities to deal with them, for crime prevention and to carry out investigations.
-In others, it is less clear that the information is needed.2 - c) In this context, a distinction shall be made between whether LEA's operators are operating during the 1st phase: the "Research Phase" or during the 2nd phase: the "Exploitation Phase" when there will be the deployment of the tool.
-In the first phase, if ethical and legal doubts should arise for an operator of the LEAs, this operator, directly or through a superior, shall activate the DPO pursuant to article 39 paragraph 1 let. a) of the GDPR.
-In the event that an operator realizes that such problems are necessary for an operator of another LEA involved in the project, within the limits of sustainable effort, it will be the operator's responsibility to inform his/her colleague of the presence of legal and ethical problems and to take action together with him/her in contacting the DPO.3 In the Exploitation Phase, the LEAs involved shall strictly comply with the criminal procedure codes of their country.
+In others, it is less clear whether the information is needed or not. - c) In this context, a distinction shall be made between whether LEAs operators are operating during the 1st phase: the "Research Phase" or during the 2nd phase: the "Exploitation Phase" when there will be the deployment of the tool.
+In the first phase, if ethical and legal doubts should arise for an operator of the LEAs, this operator, directly or through a superior, shall activate the DPO pursuant to article 39 paragraph 1 letter a) of the GDPR.
+In the event that an operator realizes that such problems are necessary for an operator of another LEA involved in the project, within the limits of sustainable effort, it will be the operator's responsibility to inform his/her colleagues of the DPO.
+In the Exploitation Phase, the LEAs involved shall strictly comply with the criminal procedure codes of their country.